monospice/laravel-redis-sentinel-drivers/README.md

 This provides support for uncommon use cases for which an application may need to connect to both standard Redis servers and Sentinel clusters in the same environment.
-When possible, follow the approach described in the previous section to uniformly connect to Sentinel throughout application to decouple the code from the Redis implementation.
+When possible, follow the approach described in the previous section to uniformly connect to Sentinel throughout the application to decouple the code from the Redis implementation.

-To enable the facade in Laravel, add the following alias to the `'aliases'` array in *config/app.php*:
+The facade is automatically aliased in Laravel 5.5+ through the framework's [package discovery][laravel-package-discovery-docs].
+To enable the facade in Laravel 5.4 and below, add the following alias to the `'aliases'` array in *config/app.php*:

 ```php
 'aliases' => [